Learn about farm fresh eggs vs store bought, where to find healthy eggs, the nutritional value of farm fresh eggs and how yours stack up.

 Pennsylvania State University associate professor Heather Karsten, who has been investigating the relationship between livestock diets and food quality for several years, did a study in 2002 comparing two groups of Hy-Line variety brown egg hens, all sisters, with one group kept in standard industry conditions (crowded indoor cages) and the other group kept on mixed grass and legume pasture.
 Eggs from the two groups showed similar levels of total fat and cholesterol, but the pastured eggs had nearly three times more omega-3 fats than the caged eggs.
 The pastured eggs also averaged 62 percent higher in vitamin A and 220 percent higher in vitamin E.

 In 2005, MOTHER EARTH NEWS found similar results after testing eggs from four pastured flocks (all heritage breeds) in Kansas.
-The pastured eggs had roughly half the cholesterol, almost twice as much vitamin E, two to six times more beta carotene and four times as much omega-3 compared to the standard USDA data.
+The pastured eggs had roughly half the cholesterol, almost twice as much vitamin E, 2 to 6 times more beta carotene and four times as much omega-3 compared to the standard USDA data.
 Pastured eggs also typically contain higher levels of carotenoids such as lutein and zeaxanthin, thought to be important to eye health.

 The irony of this type of research is that as soon as a beneficial, naturally occurring factor is discovered, industry researchers look for a way to mimic that factor within commercial systems.
 Omega-3 concentrations are higher in pasture-raised eggs because of the grasses and forbs, grubs and other insects the hens are eating.
 But they can be increased in confined birds’ eggs by adding expensive flax seed and fish oil to their diets.
 Some commercial producers even add marigold petals to layers’ rations to brighten yolk color.